 Quick key reference for Laidout. (made with "laidout --helphtml")

 Laidout's current file format. (made with "laidout --file-format")

 - How can I get involved?

 - Trying to make things with Laidout is a good start!
-You can post any problems to Laidout's issue tracker at github, or post any other comments you have on the Laidout mailing list.
+You can post any problems to Laidout's issue tracker at github.
 If you want to be more directly involved in coding, see this page.
-You can also donate money, which is always a nice bonus.
+Finally, you can always donate money!

 - Under what license is Laidout released?

 - It is currently released under the GPL 3.0.

 Laidout only works on variations of Linux for now.

 It should work on Macs after a small amount of hacking,

 but I don't have access to a Mac to make it so.